toolboc/IntelligentEdgeHOL/README.md

  http://`<ipAddressOfJetsonNanoDevice>`

-You should be able to see a video stream
+You should see an unaltered video stream depending on the video source you configured.
+In the next section, we will enable the object detection feature by modifying a value in the associated module twin.

 ![](https://pbs.twimg.com/media/D_ANYjHWwAECM-L.jpg)